-MD & MPH Arrupe Global Scholars Program
+MD & MPH Arrupe Global Scholars & Partnerships Program

-The Arrupe Global Scholars program is a five-year MD and MPH program that seeks to educate and mentor medical students interested in pursuing careers in global health and health equity.
+The Arrupe Global Scholars & Partnerships program is a five-year MD and MPH program that seeks to educate and mentor medical students interested in pursuing careers in global health and health equity.
 The program’s mission is to eradicate health injustices by promoting equitable access to quality healthcare for all, especially communities who are marginalized and living in poverty.

 The program, named for Pedro Arrupe, SJ, who was deeply committed to social justice and caring for people living in poverty, seeks to educate servant-leaders in delivering healthcare with a focus on global health equity and a preferential option for the poor.